rezah/cpeps/README.md

 # cpeps
-A 2D tensor network ansatz code for quantum systems
+A 2D tensor network ansatz for quantum systems